Last Updated on October 20, 2021

 So you have made your Appen account, verified all your details, and set up your payment method.
 Now you sit and wonder when you can begin working on the site?
 How long till you start work and start stacking up those dollars?

 There are lots of projects available on Appen for you to work on.
 Unfortunately, not all of them currently have openings for new workers.
-So Appen has a waitlist system which allows you to get in line for the project you want to work on.
+So Appen has a waitlist system that allows you to get in line for the project you want to work on.

 Appen requires that to complete the setup of your account, you need to qualify for at least one project (so they can actually add you to the payroll).
 I personally find that they fast-track your first qualification so that you can begin working.
 You are likely to get qualified for at least one of the many projects within a week or two.
 You will find later that qualifying for a project is a very lengthy process afterward.
 I think it is mostly due to the high number of applicants for any given project.

-When you login to your Appen Connect account after all your verification is complete, you will be presented with a list of various projects.
+When you log in to your Appen Connect account after all your verification is complete, you will be presented with a list of various projects.
 The list items will contain the project name, their description, the project’s pay rate, and a green “Qualify” button next to them.

 Go through each project’s description, and decide which projects you are capable of doing.
 The project description clearly defines your requirements for the projects (such as what devices you need, what kind of work is expected from you, how many hours you need to work, etc.).
 Try to find as many workable projects as you can, and click the “Qualify” button next to them.